dennisangemi/frictionless2md/README.md

 > You can obtain a README file like this https://github.com/chiaraadornetto/dati-tv-elezioni-ue-2019#readme

-Currently you can launch `./script.sh` in a directory where datapackage is located.
+Currently you can launch `./script.sh` in a directory where datapackage is located (make sure to copy `template.md`).
 Read [requirements.txt](requirements.txt) otherwise the bash script won't work.

 # Future developments
 ## Installation